jagreehal/workflow/docs/tagged-error.md

   | ...;
 ```

-Notice how even reliability mechanisms (retry exhaustion, circuit breakers) add variants if modeled as distinct errors—another reason to collapse.
+Notice how even reliability mechanisms (retry exhaustion, circuit breakers) add variants if modeled as distinct errors--another reason to collapse.
 Policy errors are still "infrastructure noise" at the workflow layer unless business logic needs to distinguish them.

 This union: